Teosoft7/beaver_image_detector/README.md

 ## Business Understanding
 Wildlife cameras are a great way to monitor animals remotely, however, because they are usually motion-activated, they produce large quantities of image data that needs to be processed, which is a time consuming task.
 To decrease the amount of time needed for image processing from wildlife cameras, I built an object detection algorithm for species identification.
-To create my model I used data from the Eastside Audubon Society Beaver Project.
+To create my model I used data from the Eastside Audubon Society Beaver Project as a case study for beaver identification in images.

 ## Data Understanding
 In partnership with other stakeholders, the Eastside Audubon Society is setting up wildife cameras to better understand the beaver population around Lake Sammamish in Washington State.
 Currently two cameras are set up near a beaver lodge on Lake Sammamish.
 The dataset consists of over 2,000 photos, of which approximately 70% contain beavers.
 The remaining images contain birds, raccoons, roof rats, squirrels, frogs, or no animals.